Polish far-right groups march on independence anniversary

-WARSAW (Reuters) - Tens of thousands of members of Polish far-right groups marched through the capital Warsaw on Monday to mark Polish independence, an annual event that has become a focus of tension between nationalists and liberals.
+WARSAW (Reuters) - Tens of thousands of Poles took part in a far-right march in the capital Warsaw on Monday to mark Polish independence, an annual event that has become a focus of tension between nationalists and liberals.

 Some marchers chanted “God, honour, homeland!” and waved red and white Polish flags.
 Others lit red flares, blanketing sections of the parade with thick smoke.

 “We have to return to our roots.
-Our world has abandoned God and Christianity,” Robert Bakiewicz, head of an umbrella group organizing the march, told participants gathering in central Warsaw.
+Our world has abandoned God and Christianity,” Robert Bakiewicz, head of an umbrella group organising the march, told participants gathering in central Warsaw.
 “We will die as the nations of western Europe are dying.”

-Poland has become increasingly polarized since the nationalist Law and Justice (PiS) party came to power in 2015, calling for a revival of patriotic and Catholic values in public life and a rejection of Western liberalism.
+Poland has become increasingly polarised since the nationalist Law and Justice (PiS) party came to power in 2015, calling for a revival of patriotic and Catholic values in public life and a rejection of Western liberalism.

-Critics say PiS, which won a second term last month with 44% of the vote, has tacitly encouraged groups with roots in the fascist and anti-Semitic movements of the 1930s that organize the march, although the party denies this.
+Critics say PiS, which won a second term last month with 44% of the vote, has tacitly encouraged groups with roots in the fascist and anti-Semitic movements of the 1930s that organise the march, although the party denies this.

 Last year, on the centenary of Polish independence, government officials and President Andrzej Duda, an ally of the PiS, walked at a distance from the main events which gathered more than 200,000 people, and away from any overt displays of nationalism.